montev87/npr_scraper/README.md

 ## 🚀 Usage Guide

-1.  **Configure Output Directory Path:** Update `OUTPUT_DIR_PATH` in `npr_scraper.py` to the file path of your desired save location.
-See Configuration Notes above.
-2.  **Run the utility:**
+1.  **Run the utility:**
     ```bash
     python npr_scraper.py
     ```
-    *Also supports single-article scraping by running the following command:*
+    *Also supports single-article scraping without configuration (saves the article to a folder named "NPR" in the same directory as the utility) by running the following command:*
     ```bash
     python npr_single_scraper.py
     ```
+2.  **Monitor:**
-4.  **Monitoring:** The console output will provide real-time status updates:
+    The console output will provide real-time status updates, including:
     *   Which URL is being processed.
     *   Whether any critical errors were encountered.
     *   The final summary of successfully saved articles.

-## 🧠 Technical Deep Dive (How It Works)

-The scraper is designed with efficiency in mind.
-Instead of making separate requests for metadata extraction, the `fetch_content` function uses a global variable (`CURRENT_CONTENT`) to store the raw HTML body of the fetched page.
-This ensures that when `save_markdown_file` runs, it accesses the already downloaded content without initiating a second network request, making the bulk scraping process significantly faster.

-The core logic is split into two main pipelines:
-1. **`scrape_article_content`:** Focuses solely on extracting and formatting the *body text*.
-2. **`save_markdown_file`:** Focuses on packaging the content with all the necessary *metadata* (frontmatter) and handling the file system save operation.

 ## 🪨 Obsidian Integration

 1. Once the utility has saved the articles in your Obsidian Vault, you can use either [Obsidian Bases](https://obsidian.md/help/bases), [Dataview](https://blacksmithgu.github.io/obsidian-dataview/), or [DataCards](https://sophokles187.github.io/data-cards/#/)
 2. For Bases, use the `cover_url` property.
 For Dataview or DataCards, use `cover`.
-3. For example, use the following query in DataCards:
+3. For example, use the following query for DataCards (for Dataview, just change `datacards` to `dataview`:
 	```datacards
 	TABLE cover AS "", published_date AS Published, category AS Category
 	FROM #NPR